Breakaway (Kelly Clarkson album)

-Breakaway is the second studio album by American pop singer Kelly Clarkson, released on November 30, 2004, by RCA Records.
-The album is a follow-up to her successful debut album, Thankful (2003).
-Breakaway sees Clarkson collaborating with various producers and songwriters for the first time, primarily Dr. Luke, Max Martin, John Shanks, Kara DioGuardi, Ben Moody, and David Hodges; the latter two are former members of American rock band Evanescence.
-Despite the established commercial success of Thankful, music critics still continued to typecast Clarkson as an American Idol winner and were also critical of her attempts of establishing a commercial appeal on her own.
-Wanting to stray from those, she was convinced by Davis to work with Dr. Luke and Martin in Stockholm, and with Moody and Hodges in Los Angeles, in pursuit of a pop rock direction.
-This also led her to part ways with her manager Simon Fuller and hire the management services of Jeff Kwatinetz before the album's release.
-Breakaway is primarily a pop rock record with elements of rock and soul music, marking a departure from the R&B-oriented sound of Thankful; its lyrics explore themes of heartbreak, love, and escapism.
+Breakaway is the second studio album by American pop singer Kelly Clarkson, released on November 30, 2004, in Canada and in the United States, by RCA Records, with a wider release following throughout 2005.
+Despite the commercial success of Clarkson's debut album Thankful (2003), music critics still continued to typecast her as an American Idol winner and were also critical of her attempts of establishing a commercial appeal on her own.
+Wanting to stray from those, she collaborated with a range of new songwriters and producers such as Dr. Luke, Max Martin, John Shanks, Kara DioGuardi, and with former Evanescence members Ben Moody and David Hodges.
+This overhaul also led her to part ways with her manager Simon Fuller and hire the management services of Jeff Kwatinetz before the album's release.

-Breakaway received a positive response from music critics, with many commending the album's new-found pop rock sound and Clarkson's vocal performances.
-It received several awards and nominations, including winning two Grammy Awards and receiving a nomination for a Juno Award.
-The album became a commercial success worldwide.
-By selling over 12 million copies worldwide, Breakaway is Clarkson's best selling album of her career so far, and one of the best-selling albums of the 21st century.
-After debuting at number three on the Billboard 200 in the United States, it stayed on the top twenty of the chart for more than a year, eventually being certified 6× multi-platinum by the Recording Industry Association of America (RIAA) for shipments of more than six million copies.
+A sonic departure from the R&B-oriented Thankful, Breakaway is primarily a pop rock record with rock and soul elements, whose lyrics explore themes of heartbreak, love, and escapism.
+It received a positive response from music critics, with many commending the album's new-found pop rock sound and Clarkson's vocal performances.
+It won the Grammy Award for Best Pop Vocal Album at the 48th Annual Grammy Awards, garnering many other nominations and awards.

+Breakway became a commercial success worldwide; with estimated sales of 12 million copies worldwide, it is one of the best-selling albums of the 21st century.
+It topped the charts of Ireland and Netherlands and reached the top ten in a number of countries, being the seventh best-selling album of 2005.
+In the United States, it debuted and peaked at number three on the Billboard 200, staying on the top twenty of the chart for over a year due to the continued success of its singles.
+It eventually was certified 6× multi-platinum by the Recording Industry Association of America (RIAA) for shipments of more than six million copies.